goldensurfer/se2/README.md

 Communication with server:
 adding incoming stream to a buffer until a correct XML message is recognized, otherwise fire an error and crash

+For further reading refer to apps/play/src/gamer.erl - there are comments describing particular functions.